 The Career Award for Science and Mathematics Teachers Advisory Committee will review all eligible applications, interview candidates along with his/her Principal and Superintendent, and make recommendations for awards to BWF's Board of Directors.
-Approximately 20 finalists will be selected for interview, following the initial review of applications.
+Up to 12 finalists will be selected for interview, following the initial review of applications.

 Finalists selected for interview will be asked to submit additional evidence, such as a power point presentation demonstrating innovations in their approaches to teaching.
 The candidate’s principal and superintendent will also be interviewed to help determine what career opportunities are available for the teacher.
 BWF does not provide critiques of unsuccessful applications.

 1. Candidate’s qualifications and potential to conduct high quality science and/or mathematics teaching

 2. Candidate’s abilities to demonstrate how his/her students are proficient in science and/or mathematics learning

 3. Candidate’s significant contributions to enhancing students’ knowledge of science and/or mathematics by: